 This national research project builds on a 2003 report by the Urban Institute, Investing in Creativity: A Study of the Support Structure for U.S. Artists, which developed a conceptual framework for understanding the major domains of support that artists need: validation; demand/markets; material supports such as space, equipment, employment, and funding; training and professional development; community and networks; and access to information.
 Over the past 13 years this framework has informed the practice of funders, artist intermediary organizations and others who are interested in supporting artists.

 The world has changed significantly since 2003 in ways that have important impacts on artists and artistic practice.
 New technology has changed how artistic work is created, accessed, and supported.
 Creativity is “in,” and is more highly valued by businesses, civic leaders and the general public.
 Demographic and generational shifts have led to new aesthetics and ways of working, and raised the urgency of cultural equity.
 With the “gig economy,” the way that artists have always worked has become more mainstream and magnified the need for new structures that support this way of working.
-The domains outlined in the Urban Institute report are still applicable, but we need a fresh understanding of the context in which artists work today, and what new kinds of support structures need to be created, or what existing systems can be enhanced, to enable them to thrive.
+This research provides a fresh understanding of the context in which artists work today, and what they need to thrive and contribute fully.

 CCI’s mission is to support individual artists, and the ensuing research report will generate understanding and a national dialogue on the kinds of support artists need, with CCI’s intention to catalyze support for artists.

 For the NEA, this research is a component of their 50th anniversary initiative, Creativity Connects, which shines a spotlight on how the arts contribute to the nation’s creative ecosystem and connect with other sectors that want to use creativity.
 Together, the NEA and CCI are working together to recognize and understand the kind of support that artists need today.